stac-utils/pgstac/CONTRIBUTING.md

 All changes to SQL should only be made in the `/src/pgstac/sql` directory.
 SQL Files will be run in alphabetical order.

 ### Adding Tests

+There are three different types of tests within the project: (1) pgTap tests, (2) basic SQL tests, and (3) PyPgSTAC tests.

 PgSTAC tests can be written using PGTap or basic SQL output comparisons.
 Additional testing is available using PyTest in the PyPgSTAC module.
 Tests can be run using the `scripts/test` command.

 PGTap tests can be written using [PGTap](https://pgtap.org/) syntax.
 Tests should be added to the `/src/pgstac/tests/pgtap` directory.
-Any new sql files added to this directory must be added to `/src/pgstac/tests/pgtap.sql`.
+Any new SQL files added to this directory must be added to `/src/pgstac/tests/pgtap.sql`.

 The Basic SQL tests will run any file ending in '.sql' in the `/src/pgstac/tests/basic` directory and will compare the exact results to the corresponding '.sql.out' file.

-PyPgSTAC tests are located in `/src/pypgstac/tests`.
+PyPgSTAC tests are pytest tests, and they are located in `/src/pypgstac/tests`

-All tests can be found in tests/pgtap.sql and are run using `scripts/test`
+All tests can be found in tests/pgtap.sql and are run using `scripts/test`.

-Individual tests can be run with any combination of the following flags "--formatting --basicsql --pgtap --migrations --pypgstac".
+Individual tests can be run with any combination of the following flags `--formatting --basicsql --pgtap --migrations --pypgstac`.
 If pre-commit is installed, tests will be run on commit based on which files have changed.

 ### To make a PR